wirefu/adfraud-aws/docs/SETUP_DASHBOARD_DEPLOYMENT.md

 1. Make a change to `dashboard/app.py`
 2. Commit and push to `main` or `develop`
 3. Check GitHub Actions tab for workflow execution
-4. Verify deployment in AWS App Runner console
+4. Verify deployment in AWS ECS console
+5. Access dashboard at ALB URL from CloudFormation stack outputs

 ## Troubleshooting